 Transport from Istanbul Airport: My Tips

-Istanbul Airport (IST) is about 40 km from the historic city centre.
-The journey to the tourist districts usually takes between 60 and 100 minutes, depending on the traffic situation and the chosen mode of transport.
+Istanbul Airport (IST) is situated about 40 km from the city’s historic centre.
+The journey to the tourist districts usually takes between 60 and 100 minutes, depending on traffic conditions and your chosen mode of transport.

-- 🚌 Airport buses Havaist - direct connection to the main districts
+- 🚌 Havaist airport buses – direct connections to the main districts

 - 🚕 Taxi / Uber – the most convenient option

-👉 If you are visiting Istanbul for the first time, we also recommend you check out our complete Istanbul guide for tips on the best neighbourhoods, sights and itineraries.
+👉 If you’re visiting Istanbul for the first time, we recommend you also have a look at our comprehensive guide to Istanbul, where you’ll find tips on the best neighbourhoods, sights and itineraries.

 Top 10 cheapest hotels in Istanbul

-The choice of transport depends mainly on where you are heading in Istanbul.
+Your choice of transport depends mainly on where in Istanbul you’re heading.

-- 💰 The cheapest option - M11 metro
+- The cheapest option – the M11 metro

-- 🧭 E asiest way to Taksim - Havaist 11 bus
+- The easiest way to Taksim – the Havaist 11 bus

-- The fastest way to Taksim - taxi
+- The quickest way without changing transport – a taxi

-- 🕌 Historical centre (Sultanahmet) - Havaist 12 + tram
+- Historic centre (Sultanahmet) – Havaist 12 + tram or Metro M11 (towards Halkali) + Marmaray train

 |---|---|---|---|

-* The fare does not include the purchase price of the Istanbulkart transport card.
+* The fare does not include the cost of the Istanbulkart travel card.

 Metro M11 to Istanbul